Héctor P. García: Life after the war

 In 1945, with the war over, Dr. García returned to Southern Texas with his wife Wanda, settling in Corpus Christi.
 Their first child, Daisy Wanda, was born in 1946.
 The League of United Latin American Citizens (LULAC) had been formed in the city seven years previously by Hispanic veterans to defend the rights of Hispanic-American citizens.
 García opened a private medical practice with his brother José Antonio; they treated all patients regardless of their ability to pay.

 In 1947, García was elected president of the local chapter of LULAC.
 In the same year, he was hospitalized with life-threatening acute nephritis.
 While recuperating, he heard the local superintendent of the school district talking about the racial segregation in his district.
-Southern states had established a binary system, classifying all people as mainly either black or white, or Hispanic in some states like Texas, and segregating public facilities by race.
+Southern states had established a binary system, classifying all people as mainly either black or white and segregating public facilities by race.
 At that moment, he made a private oath that, if he recovered, he would dedicate his life to gaining the equality of his people.